xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony/SMS API/how-to-send-via-mailsms-en.md

-Title: How to send SMS via MailSMS
+Title: How to send SMS via Mail2SMS
 Date: 2023-07-05
-Slug: how-to-send-via-mailsms
+Slug: how-to-send-via-mail2sms
 Lang: en
 Category: Xoxzo Cloud Telephony/SMS API

-MailSMS is the system to send SMS when receiving email messages with simple initial settings.
+Mail2SMS is the system to send SMS when receiving email messages with a simple initial setting.

-##Initial Settings
+##Initial Setting
-1. Log in to your account and select MailSMS Users from the left side menu.<br>
+1. Log in to your account and select Mail2SMS Users from the left side menu.<br>
 ![send_via_mailsms](images/mailsms/mailsms_en_01.png)<br>
-2. Click Add MailSMS User button at the top right<br>
+2. Click Add Mail2SMS User button at the top right<br>
 ![send_via_mailsms](images/mailsms/mailsms_en_02.png)<br>
 3. Set each item on the screen and click the Create button<br>
 ![send_via_mailsms](images/mailsms/mailsms_en_03.png)<br>